cragtok/bloglist/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [COPYING.txt](./COPYING.txt) file for more information.
+This project is licensed under the GNU Affero General Public License v3.0 - see the [COPYING.txt](./COPYING.txt) file for more information.